Dongo-S/ML-Agents-Maze-Rat/README.md

 ## Credits
-The Maze generator algorithm is from [Perfect-Maze-Generator-Unity3d](https://github.com/orifmilod/Perfect-Maze-Generator-Unity3d) with modifications to meet my needs.
+The Maze generator algorithm is from [Perfect-Maze-Generator-Unity3d](https://github.com/orifmilod/Perfect-Maze-Generator-Unity3d) with modifications/optimizations to fit my needs.

 The Assets/SharedAssets folders is from the ML-Agents toolkit.